 Page Park is an urban park situated on the eastern side of Staple Hill, just a short distance from the local high street and access to the Bristol to Bath cycle path.

-As well as new additions the original band stand and clock tower have also been refurbished and these buildings are the perfect setting for regular public events held in the park, for more info on these please visit www.freindsofpagepark.co.uk
+As well as new additions, the original bandstand and clock tower have also been refurbished; these buildings are the perfect setting for regular public events held in the park.
+For more information, visit www.freindsofpagepark.co.uk